 Traditional thatched pub with a funky and retro 70s vibe inside.
 Quirky furniture, fixtures and fittings will see you wandering around exploring all corners.
 Great garden space for outdoor dining.

 Bude goes bistro-style in this swish little cafe serving great coffee, beautiful brunch and selection of burgers and salads.
-Perfect pit-stop before a stroll round Bude’s swanky little shops.
+Perfect pit-stop before a stroll round Bude’s swanky little shops and nearby craft huts.
 Dogs allowed outside.

 For a real taste of Bangladeshi and Indian cuisine it has to be Mirchi in Bude.
 Eat in or take-out, there are some fantastic specialities which suit all kinds of tastebuds from those who like their curries fiery hot to milder morsels.
 Whatever you choose you'll be back for more.